 John Wilkes Booth decided to shoot Abraham Lincoln, an executive at Decca Records decided to turn down The Beatles, and Napoleon decided to invade Russia.

 These are bad decisions that we all know about.
 The thing is, these were the culmination of many smaller, poor choices.

 What was the record player used to play the Beatles soundtrack?

 Which pair of underwear (If he was wearing one) did Napoleon wear the day he decided to invade?

-You’ve made the decision to build a website.
-Only history will be able to tell us if this was a good decision.
-We hope it isn’t as bad as the decisions above.
+You’ve made the decision to build a beautiful new website.
+(Only history will be able to tell us if this was a good decision… We hope it isn’t as bad as the decisions above.)
 Since you’ve decided to go through with this endeavor you will now have to make a smaller but equally as important decision.

-Which website builder do you plan on hosting your website on?
+Which website builder do you plan on hosting your website on: Wix or Squarespace?

 In one corner we have Wix – the feature laden heavy weight that promises itself as the best place to create the website you want.